-These are words you likely do not want associated with your brand.
+These are words you likely do not want to be associated with your brand.
 But sometimes, despite our best efforts, it happens.

-Rebranding is the answer for your suffocating business.
+Rebranding is the answer for a business image that’s suffocating your conversations.
 By creating a new image for your brand, you’re able to breathe a new life into it.

 When is the right time to rebrand?